tcwilkinson/caa2015/ideas.md

-3) FOSS and Free Science
+3) FS and Free Science

-Free Software share a lot of characteristic of the science: it has peer review, open data subject to validation and replication, and a culture of credit, civility and reputation.
-The motivations to do Science or FS is often seen to been in many aspects similar: it's a based on the reputation you earn with your work and there is in both case an ethic to attribuate the work.
-(Kelty 2001)

-In this process of credit and reputation, researcher make their work available to others and becomes indentified with their work.
-You make then a citation  to aknowledge reuse of idea / code / concept ...
-In the FOSS movement you publish the code and if you reused it so you accredite the author.  and in science there is all a process of citation
+Free Software share a lot of characteristic of the science: they have
+ - peer review, open data subject to validation and replication (Scrutinity, Cumulative Knowledge)
+ - culture of credit, civility and reputation (Points of views, motivation, inspiration)

+<!--
+In Science
 "the circumstance that the more widely scientists make their intellectual property available to others, the more securely it becomes identified as their property.
 For science is public not private knowledge.
 Only by publishing their work can scientists make their contribution (as the telling word has it) and only when it thus becomes part of the public domain of science can they truly lay claim to it as theirs.
 For the claim resides only in the recognition of the source of the contribution by peers" [@Garfield1979]  (after Kelty 2001).

-Free Software and Science are based on the same principle of cumulative knowledge and reuse, remixing and modulate.
-But the structure of FS, how project are developped, maintain, ideas exchanged  challenge the scientific research.

-4) FOSS Chalenge the Power of Knowledge

-Question we can ask is what are the difference beetween Science and FOSS / Christopher Kelty asserted that it is impossible to do (free) science without free software.
-We can see the same practice of  reuse of con-cepts, ideas, writings, articles, papers, books, and so on for the creation of new objects of knowledge.
-Then what is facinationg it is when FOSS chalenge how we percieved the finality of knowledge.
-Free Software are instabile in a way like wikipedia in constant evolution.
-It interroge what we understand as "establishing a fact" a to stablise knowledge.

-Book has aclimatized us with stabile knowledge and it works as an authority.
-If you publish same content online and in a book, everyon percieve the book as more authoritative.
-But FOSS with forks, new version, constant evolution of the source code interroge this concept "How should the authority, stability, and reliability of knowledge be assessed when work can be rendered permanently modifiable?
-It is an activity that reveals the complexity of the system of authorization and evaluation that has been built in the past.
-(300)"

-New practices of publication with the appearance of new information technologies can render the Knowledge more dynamic: like Wikipedia content can be updated, changed, deletied, copied, fork and so on.
-Eric Kansa addvocates for a stronger "Push and Publish" workflow.

-One of the strong influence of the FOSS movement is exactly how remixing and modulation are percieved and how they challenge us to rethink this possiblities: now a strong movement in Open Access, dynamic publication and a third point on which I would like to focus: Code Sharing and Reproducibility

-<!--
-Although it is clear that the practice of publication has become denaturalized or destabilized by the appearance of new information technologies, this hardly implies that the work of stabilizing the meaning of publication—and producing authoritative knowledge as a result—has ceased.
-The tricky part comes in understanding how Free Software is used as a template by which the authority of publication in the Gutenberg Galaxy is being transformed into the authority of publication in the Turing Universe.
-(Kelty 2008: 275)

-However, publication does not here signify finality; [..] the document is rendered less stable than the book-object it mimics: it can be updated, changed, corrected, deleted, copied, and so on, all without any of the rigmarole associated with changing a published book or article.
-Indeed, the very powerful notion of fixity theorized by McLuhan and Eisenstein is rendered moot here.
-(276)

-It is not a new problem, but one that periodically reemerges: a reorientation of knowledge and power that includes questions of enlightenment and rationality, democracy and selfgovernance, liberal values and problems of the authority and validation of knowledge.
-(279)

-The fact that publication no longer signifies finality—that is, no longer signifies a state of fixity that is assumed in theory (and frequently in practice) to account for a text’s reliability—has implications for how the text is used, reused, interpreted, valued, and trusted.
-(280)

-Free Software is a public of a particular kind: a recursive public.
-Recursive publics are publics concerned with the ability to build, control, modify, and maintain the  infrastructure that allows them to come into being in the first place and which, in turn, constitutes their everyday practical commitments and the identities  of the participants as creative and autonomous individuals.
-(Kelty 2008: 7)

 -->

-5-6: From REUSE  (FOSS Broadly) to Reproducibility

-However, it is modifiability that is the most fascinating, and unnerving, aspect of the reorientation of power and knowledge.
-(Kelty 2008: 12).
-An aspect know higly debated, assuming in the FOSS but just starting in science an Archaeology is reproducibility and sharing of code.
-In FS it is mandatory ... if you can't replicate your software it is valueless.
-In Archaeology there is no culture of exchanging code until know but it is changing thanks to FS.
-There has been a lot of work about reusing concept and ideas not tailored for archaeology and mixing with diverse community.
-I will expose here some of cases of influence of R for Archaeology and stressing the biggest benefits of ths software in Archaeology: 1) Pedagogy  - 2) Blurring the community borders
+->  The motivations to do Science or FS is often seen to been in many aspects similar: it's a based on the reputation you earn with your work and there is in both case an ethic to attribuate the work (Kelty 2001) In this process of credit and reputation, researcher make their work available to others and resaercher becomes indentified with their work.
+Citation then aknowledge/acredit reuse of ideas / concepts /code...
+In the FS movement you publish the code and if you're accredited as author / contributor if it's used / reused / modified ....
+Free Software and Science are based on the same principle of cumulative knowledge, reuse, remixing and modulation.

+BUT similarities beetwen structures of the FS and Science should not hide the differences.
+Because FS and Science have a lot of similarities it is easier to better understand them, to see how they work and how they are structured.
+Then it's important to focus on the dissimilarities.
+FS impress most scientist due to the size of projects, indirect cooperation with people all around the world, the way project are developped, maintained, contested, and how ideas are exchanged.
+These dissimlarities challenge in return what is taken for granted in science .

+4) Modifiability

+The concept of modifiability is without any doubt the most fascinating concept among the dissimilarities between Science and Free Software (Kelty 2008: 12).
+Books and articles have aclimatized us with stabile knowledge.
+The impression given by a book or an article is that you have a definitiv version  in your hand (Archaeologist speak mostly of "end publication" to contrast with "on going report").
+Books or articles are authoritative and even more authoritative if they are quantified with a number of citations and downloads.
+If you publish the same content online and in a book, the book is percieved as more authoritative.
+But FS with practices like forking, new versioning, constant evolution of the source code interroge this concept.
+"How should the authority, stability, and reliability of knowledge be assessed when work can be rendered permanently modifiable?
+(Kelty 2008:300) "

+5) FS Chalenge the Power of Knowledge

+New practices of publication with the appearance of new information technologies render the knowledge more dynamic (@Vinck2014).
+Wikipedia is the most famous example with a content that can be updated, changed, deleted, copied, forked at any time by anyone.
+The last 10 years have seen a complet reevaluation of Wikipedia at the University.
+10 years ago it was mostly rejected as "untrustable source".
+For example as I started as undergraduate, Professor were more or less forbiding the usage of Wikipedia but some years after same professor explain how to use scientificaly Wikipedia, and some yeras after they started to actively contribute to it.

+Wikipedia reveals how complex the system of evaluation of the knowledge is and how it's now challenged.
+There is still few example form the academia but  workflow are to be created.
+As en example for archaeology Eric Kansa advocates for "Push and Publish" workflow (@Kansa2014).

+FS interroge how authority is establish and question the finality of publication.
+This dissimilarity, playing with content in constant dynamic, give the oppurtunity to better focus on the workflow and not only the results.

+6) Reproducibility

+An aspect now highly debated in Science and rapidly and steadly growing in Archaeology is reproducibility.
+Reproducibility allow anyone to start from the same data to arrive at the same conclusion.
+In Archaeology there is no culture of exchanging code for reproducibility until now but it is changing.
+If we turn back to the definition of science, reproducibility and sharing of code is even the sine qua non for the science, to permit the community to scrutinise the work:

+« We often forget that scientific knowledge is reliable not because scientists are more clever, objective or honest than other people, but because their claims are exposed to criticism and replication.» [@Fanelli 2013]

+If you don't have the code or the possibility to critic and explore the work, is that reliable?
+But moreover are scientist not blocking Science if it is not reproducible? (some would like to go to say that is missconduct).

+Now I will expose the benefits of reproducibility for Archaeology as community enterprise:  Besides a trustful and better practice of science reproducibility is important for:
+ - First Pedagogy
+ - Second Blurring the community borders

 <!--
 The changing meaning of the *finality* of a scholarly or creative work (Kelty 2008: 270)